austinhuang0131/austinhuang0131.github.io/matrix-homeservers.md

   * "Commercial": Operated by a commercial entity, or an entity that offers paid services.
 * **Jurisdiction (and Server location)**: The jurisdiction the homeserver is located within.
 The server location, if differs from the jurisdiction of the homeserver, is shown in the brackets.
 * **Rules/ToS?** and **Privacy Policy?**: Self-explanatory.
 * **Privacy merits/concerns?**: Notes for the privacy situation of the homeserver.
+By default, email is required for registration.
   * **Cloudflare**: The homeserver is using Cloudflare.
   * **reCaptcha**: Registering on the homeserver requires a Google reCaptcha to be filled out.
 This does not apply to logins.
+Due to reCaptcha configurations, it may be necessary to register on the homeserver's own Element client.
   * **Uses external SSO**: The homeserver uses its own authentication method instead of the methods natively provided in Matrix.
   * **Email optional**: Registering on the homeserver does not require an email address.
 This can offer privacy benefits, but may cause the homeserver to be susceptible to spam.
 * **Note**: Miscellaneous remarks.
 Note that a homeserver's theme/orientation can sometimes be seen from the domain itself, in which case it will not be noted down here.
+  * **Too concise**: Too little information is present about this homeserver.

 ## List